-- Complete project available:
+- Complete project available: - http://hop.sc/crossyroadproject

 This first lesson prioritizes familiarizing students with Hopscotch as a tool and the exciting idea that they can control their computer.
 Students will understand what it takes to make a video game, see the results of their work quickly, and feel like a programmer.